BUSINESS

 The last portion of the business route is on a road that serves Wells Dairy's new corporate headquarters.
 No "End" signage is present.

-The bypass construction abandoned a short piece of four-lane entering Le Mars; aerial photos show that the southbound bridge was kept in place but the pavement itself appears to be gone.
+The bypass construction abandoned a short piece of four-lane entering Le Mars; aerial photos show that the southbound bridge was kept in place but the pavement itself was removed.

 Photo by Jason Hancock